WSPD: WTAL

+WSPD

-On July 11, 1927, George B. Storer formed the Fort Industry Oil Co., which initially sold petroleum products in Toledo and Cleveland.
-The company became an advertiser over WTAL.
-In 1928, Storer and brother-in-law J. Harold Ryan arranged to become investors in the station, The new owners renamed the station WSPD, after the "Speedene" brand of gasoline.
+The new owners renamed the station WSPD, after the "Speedene" brand of gasoline.
 The initial broadcast as WSPD was scheduled for 9:30 a.m. on February 21, 1928.
 One local publication said "we are informed that the management has also changed and some very elaborate programs are promised".
 The studios moved in 1928 to The Commodore Perry Hotel where the station's master antenna system became a landmark along with the hotel's rooftop signage.

 In 1931, Fort Industry Oil sold its petroleum business to concentrate on radio, and "Oil" was dropped from its corporate name.
 Fort Industry gained full control of WSPD in 1937.
 In 1952, it became the Storer Broadcasting Co.

 New Antenna and Frequency

 In 1935, the WSPD radio transmitter site on Oregon Road went on the air.
 The antenna system on the roof of the Commodore Perry Hotel remained a part of the Toledo city skyline, even though it was no longer transmitting WSPD's signal.

 On March 29, 1941, under the provisions of the North American Regional Broadcasting Agreement (NARBA), WSPD moved to 1370 kHz.
 For decades, the station was commonly known as "Speedy 1370".
 Some locals still refer to the station as "Speedy" although that nickname is no longer officially used on the air.
 (Recently, traffic reports on WSPD were renamed "Speedy Traffic," a nod to the heritage slogan).
 For much of its history, WSPD was an affiliate of the NBC Red Network, carrying its dramas, comedies, news, sports, soap operas, game shows and big band broadcasts, during the "Golden Age of Radio."

 In October 1941, the original towers atop the 18-story Commodore Perry Hotel were dismantled.
 The broadcast towers had become a familiar Downtown Toledo landmark but had not been operated since 1935 when the stations present transmitter location went on the air.